Skip to content

 lobu apply --yes # plan + apply, no prompt (CI)

-lobu apply --only agents # restrict to agent + platform resources
+lobu apply --only agents # restrict to agent resources

 lobu apply --org my-org # override active org